-Find here the PROTECT videos
+Find here the PROTECT video series: Understanding sea-level rise

-Sea level science – how can we predict sea level rise in the future?
+Episode 1: Sea level science – how can we predict sea level rise in the future?

 Sea level has been going up and down in the last millennia and while moving a camp wasn’t a big deal for our ancestors, moving today Venice or New-York is a different story.
 Sea level is currently rising at an accelerated rate due to the melt of land-based ice: glaciers, the Greenland and the Antarctic ice sheet.
 How high is the sea level going to be in 10 years, 50 years, 80 years, 500 years?
 How do we calculate how much the seas are going to rise?

-Antarctica, a game changer for sea level rise
+Episode 2: Antarctica, a game changer for sea level rise

 How is Antarctica going to react to global warming?